kudobuilder/kudo/docs/usage.md

 ### Application Creation

-To create an instance of a framework, a simple yaml file will be provided.
+To create an instance of a operator, a simple yaml file will be provided.
 This instance overrides the default values by having 3 instances of Zookeeper in the `StatefulSet` and uses a larger than standard data directory.

 ```bash